pablodecm/phd_thesis/src/101_chapter_1.md

 (e.g. $Z$, $W^{\pm}$ and Higgs bosons or top quark) to the agreement of precise predictions with meticulous experimental observations.
-The fine structure constant $\alpha$ at zero energy scale is an example of the latter, the experimentaly determined value being compatible with the Standard Model based theoretical prediction up to 12 orders of magntitude [cite].
+The fine structure constant $\alpha$ at zero energy scale is an example of the latter, the experimentally determined value being compatible with the Standard Model based theoretical prediction up to 12 orders of magnitude [cite].
 In addition to describing natural phenomena with unprecedented accuracy, the SM it is a self-consistent theory that provide non-divergent predictions at the highest energy scales probed to date.